Best Preschools in Sacramento: A Parent’s Guide to Enrollment

 Ask for referrals:

-- Talk to other parents at your local park, library storytime, or toddler classes as personal referrals often provide honest insight into whether a school is a good fit.
+- Talk to other parents at your local park, library storytime, or toddler classes.
+Personal referrals often provide the most honest insight into whether a school is a good fit for your family.

-- Join Facebook parenting groups (like “Sacramento Area Licensed Family Child Care Network” or “Licensed Preschool And Daycare Openings In Roseville and Surrounding Areas”) to search past threads or ask for real-time references from families of current or alumni students.
+- Join Facebook parenting groups (like “Sacramento Area Licensed Family Child Care Network” or “Licensed Preschool And Daycare Openings In Roseville and Surrounding Areas”) to search past threads or ask for references from families of current or alumni students who post in these groups.

 How Many Preschools Should I Apply To?

-If you’ve found a preschool you love, it’s tempting to put all your hopes into one application.
-But it’s smart to apply to more than one program, especially in high-demand areas or if you’re applying to a very popular school.
+If you’ve found a preschool you love, it’s tempting to put all your hopes into one preschool application.
+But, it’s more strategic to apply to more than one program so you have more options, especially in high-demand areas or if you’re applying to a very popular school.

 Here’s what to consider: